Mario-Sko/restaurantmap/README.md

 ### Restaurant-Review-Site in React

-This is my project from the Unit 7 of my frond-end developer study at the Openclassrooms.
+This is my project from the unit 7 of my frond-end developer study at the OpenClassrooms.

 written in React, JavaScript, Bootstrap, CSS and HTML